cloudmix-dev/workertown/www/docs/src/pages/docs/packages/search/tutorial.md

 ### Running the migrations

-This default, out-of-the-box `@workertown/search` service uses [D1]() as it's storage layer - locally, this will be a SQLite instance that `wrangler` manages for you.
+This default, out-of-the-box `@workertown/search` service uses [Cloudflare D1](https://developers.cloudflare.com/d1/) as it's storage layer - locally, this will be a SQLite instance that `wrangler` manages for you.

 To use the service, we need to run the database migrations.
 To do this, you can make a `POST` request to the `/v1/admin/migrate` endpoint.
 Here's an example